TritonDataCenter/sdc-firewaller-agent/README.md

     ./test/runtest ./test/unit/testname.test.js

-## Integration tests
+### Integration Tests

-Since firewaller and the Firewall API are closely related, it is strongly encouraged that you run the [Firewall API](https://github.com/joyent/sdc-fwapi) integration tests before checking in.
+Since firewaller and the firewall API are closely related, it is strongly encouraged that you run the [FWAPI](https://github.com/joyent/sdc-fwapi) integration tests before pushing changes.

 To run the integration tests, on a **non-production** SDC server: